-Currently surgeons widely perform percutaneous nephrolithotomy (PCNL) as a minimal invasive method that treats renal stones with special effectiveness in handling large incomprehensive calculi.
+Currently surgeons widely perform percutaneous nephrolithotomy (PCNL) as а minimal invasive method that treats renal stones with special effectiveness in handling large incomprehensive calculi.
 The advanced procedure of PCNL first appeared in 1976 and now represents the leading surgical approach for removing renal stones over 2 cm in diameter because it delivers superior SFRs together with minimized complications than open surgical methods [1,2].
-The three stages PCNL development of starting with conventional then progressing to mini and finally advancing to ultra-mini and micro techniques resulted in lower complication risks and superior patient recovery [3].PCNL provides several benefits to patients however it comes with certain complications which episodes bleeding and sepsis include occurrence alongside incidental organ injury and nephrostomy complications.
-Medical literature uses the modified Clavien grading system as its main method for classifying complications from that occur PCNL treatments [4].
+The three stages of PCNL development starting with conventional then progressing to mini and finally advancing to ultra-mini and micro techniques resulted in lower complication risks and superior patient recovery [3].PCNL provides several benefits to patients however it comes with certain complications which bleeding episodes include and sepsis occurrence alongside incidental organ injury and nephrostomy complications.
+Medical literature uses the modified Clavien grading system as its main method for classifying complications that occur from PCNL treatments [4].
 Medical research indicates PCNL complications develop from 20% to 83% based on stone volume together with surgeon experience and access method and post-treatment care [5].
-The main drawback of typical PCNL procedures is bleeding complications that sometimes lead clinicians to order transfusions blood or undertake angioembolization or require performing nephrectomy in extreme cases [6].
+The main drawback of typical PCNL procedures is bleeding complications that sometimes lead clinicians to blood order transfusions or undertake angioembolization require performing or nephrectomy in extreme cases [6].
 The risk of postoperative infection along with sepsis represents important complications which affect up to 10% of patients [7].
 Surgical technique advancement together with better perioperative practices and instrument upgrades have reduced the standard operating risks [8].PCNL benefits most frequently from treatment by positioning patients in the prone position.
 Scientific research now investigates the supine position as a potential alternative to the prone position during PCNL procedures due to its association with shorter operations and lessened intrathoracic pressure and enhanced stability of anesthesia [9].
 Research shows that the prone position maintains its suitability for PCNL because of its broader